Workshops

 The Fringe is governed by a board of directors who are volunteers elected at a formal annual meeting.
 The board provides governance to the organisation, developing policies and procedures, overseeing finance and risk management to ensure the organisation’s activities are legally compliant, financially viable and physically safe.

-The Fringe Festival Planning Committee
+The Fringe Festival EVENTS Planning Committee

 Working Groups and Sub committees